 With this concept of ichi-go ichi-e, the participants will share a harmonious moment of reverence and spirituality when they share a bowl of tea.

-Two types of green tea matcha can be used in a tea ceremony.
+Two types of green tea called matcha can be used in a tea ceremony.
 There are also two ways the matcha is prepared, depending on the formality of the gathering.
-There is a thin tea that is called “usucha”, and a thick tea that is called, “koicha”.
+There is a thin tea that is called "usucha", and a thick tea that is called "koicha".

-During a usucha tea gathering, each guest is given an individual tea bowl.
-In a koicha tea gathering, each guest shares from a single tea bowl.
+During a Usucha tea gathering, each guest is given an individual tea bowl.
+In a koicha tea gathering, each guest shares a single tea bowl.
 The sharing of the koicha tea bowl represents a shared unity of hearts and minds between the guests.

 There is much symbolism and required steps for a tea ceremony.
-The tea ceremony is about the sharing of each other and embodies great symbols of respect.
+The tea ceremony is about sharing with each other and embodies great symbols of respect.

 Preparation by the Host